 Animal and human bite cellulitis

-Cellulitis and lymphangitis typically appears 24-36 hours after mammalian bite injuries.
+Cellulitis and lymphangitis typically appears 24 to 36 hours after mammalian bite injuries.
 The etiologies of infections following mammalian bites are polymicrobial and consist of mixed anaerobic and aerobic bacteria.
 Because of the numerous bacterial species in mammalian oral cavities and on the victim's skin, contamination of bite injuries is universal.
 In addition to streptococcal and staphylococcal species, Pasteurella multocida is a known pathogen associated with animal bites.
-Greater care and intervention should be taken for cat bites as the focused point of the cat tooth acts like an injection of bacteria into the deeper subcutaneous tissue.
-Dog bites tend to be more `tearing' in nature.
+Greater care and intervention should be taken for cat bites as the focused point of the cat tooth penetrates and drives bacteria into the deeper subcutaneous tissue.
+Dog bites tend to be more tearing (less penetrating) in nature.
 Rabies coverage in endemic areas should be considered unless the perpetrating animal is under quarantine by animal control.
-Amoxicillin-clavulanate is generally used for animal bites to cover Pasteurella, S. aureus and anaerobes.
+Amoxicillin-clavulanate is generally used for animal bites to cover Pasteurella, S. aureus, and anaerobes.
 However it will not cover MRSA.

 Cellulitis and immunodeficiency

 The presence of cellulitis with concomitant immunodeficiency requires inpatient treatment.
-Deficient expression of leukocyte adherence glycoproteins can present as cellulitis or small (<1 cm) necrotic abscesses on any area of the body.
+Deficient expression of leukocyte adherence glycoproteins can present as cellulitis or small (less than 1 cm) necrotic abscesses on any area of the body.
 In such cases, puncture wounds or skin surface trauma often precipitates cellulitis and abscess formation.

 Defects in the normal host response may be reflected in study findings that are disproportionately severe when compared to relatively benign findings on the physical exam.
 For example, deep cellulitis may be quite impressive on a CT of a neutropenic patient who has only mild superficial swelling or erythema.
 Indeed, surface pus formation is unusual at sites of even severe cellulitis in such patients.
 Intravenous antibiotics are required due to the high risk of spread in an immunodeficient patient.